tulsarb/meetups/README.md

 #### Parking at 36°N

-Our meetings are held at the incredibly [36°N](http://36n.co).
+Our meetings are held at the incredible [36°N](http://36n.co).
 Here is a helpful parking map:

 ![36°N Parking](36n_parking.jpeg "36°N Parking")